 Certain properties in this specification whose values are JSON arrays are described as having “unique” elements.
 When a property is so described, it shall mean that no two elements of the array SHALL have equal values.
 For purposes of this specification, two array elements SHALL be considered equal when they satisfy the condition for equality described in [JSCHEMA01], §4.3, “Instance equality”.

 Message properties

+General

 Certain properties in this specification are string values containing messages intended to be viewed by a user.
-No such property SHALL have a value that is the empty string.
+Every such property, if present, SHALL have a value that is not the empty string.

+Square brackets ("[" and "]") in message properties MUST be backslash-escaped ("\[" and "\]") to prevent their being interpreted as embedded links (§3.10.2).
+A literal backslash ("\") MUST always be backslash-escaped ("\\").

-In addition, such properties SHOULD conform to the following guidelines:
+In addition, message properties SHOULD conform to the following guidelines:

 The message SHOULD be expressed as a single paragraph of plain text, consisting of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
 The message SHOULD NOT contain formatting information such as HTML tags.
 The message SHOULD NOT contain JSON escaped line breaks (\r or \n).